intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 and respect.
 Participants are expected to behave according to professional standards and to demonstrate appropriate workplace behavior.
 See also {{RFC7154}}, {{RFC7776}}, and {{RFC8716}}.

-## RSCE Performance Evaluation

-Periodically, the IETF LLC will evaluate the performance of the RSCE, including a call for confidential input from the community.
-The IETF LLC will produce a draft performance evaluation for the RSAB (not including the RSCE), which will provide feedback to the IETF LLC.

 # Policy Implementation